The winners and losers of Amazon’s warehouse union vote

 Politicians

-This push had some very high-level, vocal supporters, including President Biden and Bernie Sanders.
-Biden tweeted a video in support of workers being able to push for unionization without intimidation from their employers last month, though he did not mention Amazon by name.
-The cause even had some Republican backing from U.S. Sen. Marco Rubio, who said he supported the workers attempts to organize.
+This push had some very high-level, vocal supporters, including President Biden and Sen. Bernie Sanders (I-Vt.).
+Biden last month tweeted a video in support of workers being able to push for unionization without intimidation from their employers, though he did not mention Amazon by name.
+The cause even had some Republican backing: Sen. Marco Rubio (R-Fla.) said he supported the workers’ attempts to organize.
 A loss seems unlikely to change politicians’ support for unions going forward, but fewer high-profile attempts to unionize could mean fewer occasions to address the issue so publicly.

-Tech workers for companies like Google have pushed for unionization in recent years, with a few hundred employees even forming an atypical union that isn’t ratified by a federal agency.
+Tech workers for companies such as Google have pushed for unionization in recent years, with a few hundred employees even forming an atypical union that isn’t ratified by a federal agency.
 Tech companies that rely on gig workers are also facing attempts to organize.

-Some of the most vocal tech workers have been white collar employees, who have significantly different situations from warehouse workers.
-But there is something Uber drivers, Google programmers and Amazon warehouse workers have in common: they’re going up against well funded tech companies.
+Some of the most vocal tech workers have been white-collar employees, whose situations differ significantly from warehouse workers’.
+But there is something Uber drivers, Google programmers and Amazon warehouse workers have in common: They’re going up against well-funded tech companies.
 Watching the Alabama vote has been a way to see what kind of tactics these kinds of companies are willing and able to deploy to discourage workers from voting for a union.

-“Even if the workers are doing dissimilar work, it’s a similar type of large company that has the same types of resources,” said Vincent.
+“Even if the workers are doing dissimilar work, it’s a similar type of large company that has the same types of resources,” Vincent said.
 “One of the key issues is the massive amounts of resources that these firms have.
 So whether we’re looking at Amazon or tech companies, they’re going to have those resources, and it’s about maneuvering around those resources to get a pro-union message to employees.”

 Other businesses

-It’s not just tech companies taking their cues from today.
-Other businesses with warehouse workers — like retailers — were also likely watching closely, fearing a ripple effect.
+It’s not just tech companies taking their cues Friday’s results.
+Other businesses with warehouse workers — such as retailers — were also probably watching closely, fearing a ripple effect.

 “All employers of all kinds of sizes and all industries were watching this vote.
-It seemed to capture a lot more attention than even some past profile union elections,” said MacDonald.
-“It’s the change in administration, the pandemic, the fact that this vote involved employees that have become essential workers that many people depend on and send them every day items.
-And just a general increase in awareness in economic and working issues.”
+It seemed to capture a lot more attention than even some past high-profile union elections,” MacDonald said.
+“It’s the change in administration, the pandemic, the fact that this vote involved employees that have become essential workers that many people depend on and send them everyday items, and just a general increase in awareness in economic and working issues.”

 Walmart has 1.5 million U.S. workers — more than Amazon — none of whom are unionized.
 In 2000, butchers at a Texas Walmart store won union recognition for the first time.
-Weeks later, the company eliminated its butcher counters across the U.S.
+Weeks later, the company eliminated its butcher counters across the United States.

-“Unions are still trying to organize in the private sector, for a long time now that’s been a losing territory for them,” said Ronald Miller, a senior labor-law analyst at Employment Law Daily.
+“Unions are still trying to organize in the private sector.
+For a long time now that’s been a losing territory for them,” said Ronald Miller, a senior labor-law analyst at Employment Law Daily.
 “There are always going to be union organizing attempts, probably not to the degree of a Walmart or an Amazon.
 Those are going to be very newsworthy.”